ssmirr/appdev-chapters/adding-routes.md

  - _display_ a page with some information ("get" in HTTP terminology)
  - trigger the _storing_ of some information ("post" in HTTP terminology)
  - trigger the _deleting_ of some information ("delete" in HTTP terminology)
- - trigger the _updating_ of some information ("update" in HTTP terminology)
+ - trigger the _updating_ of some information ("patch" in HTTP terminology)
  - forward to another URL
  - or some combination of the above